dinhdiep/MONOD2/README.md

 The model related files

-1. The final ensemble model have 154 unique features only: `final.marker.list.txt`
+1. The final ensemble model has 154 unique features: `final.marker.list.txt`
 2. Saved Rdata of the final model: `final.ensemble.model.Rdata`